The Science Fiction Western: Representation of Female Characters in the Late Twentieth and Twenty-first Century Media

 Literature: Jonatham Letham’ Girl in the Landscape, Octavia E. Butler’s Parables, Steven King’s Dark Tower series, Mari Collier’s Earthbound, Becky Chambers’ The Long Way to a Small, Angry Planet

-Please do not submit abstracts about anime, comic books, graphic novels, tabletop gaming, and Firefly.
+Please do not submit abstracts about anime, comic books, graphic novels, tabletop gaming, Firefly, and Westworld.

 The essays will be grouped into the following sections: literature, film, television, and gaming.